Gabsjorge/libquality_api/README.md

 ## Deployment <a name = "deployment"></a>
 To deploy this project more easily, you should have [Docker](https://www.docker.com/get-started) installed and configured onto the desired machine.

-Build the Docker image using the Dockerfile file in this repository, like this:
+Build the Docker image using the Dockerfile file in this repository, located inside deploy folder, like this:

 ```
+cd deploy

 docker build -t <image name> .
 ```